gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-planar-projection-mapping.md

   // use the inverse of this world matrix to make
   // a matrix that will transform other positions
-  // to be relative this this world space. const textureMatrix = m4.inverse(textureWorldMatrix);
+  // to be relative this world space. const textureMatrix = m4.inverse(textureWorldMatrix);

   // set uniforms that are the same for both the sphere and plane